wacncontent/CustomizeTool/output/articles/active-directory/active-directory-hybrid-identity-design-considerations-business-needs.md

 >[AZURE.NOTE]
-If you don’t have an accurate mapping of all your apps and cloud services, you can use the Cloud App Discovery tool.
-This tool can provide your IT department with visibility into all your organization’s business and consumer cloud apps.
+If you don't have an accurate mapping of all your apps and cloud services, you can use the Cloud App Discovery tool.
+This tool can provide your IT department with visibility into all your organization's business and consumer cloud apps.
 That makes it easier than ever to discover shadow IT in your organization, including details on usage patterns and any users accessing your cloud applications.
 To access this tool go to [https://appdiscovery.azure.com](https://appdiscovery.azure.com/)

 ## Evaluate identity integration requirements
 Next, you need to evaluate the identity integration requirements.
-This evaluation is important to define the technical requirements for how users will authenticate, how the organization’s presence will look in the cloud, how the organization will allow authorization and what the user experience is going to be.
+This evaluation is important to define the technical requirements for how users will authenticate, how the organization's presence will look in the cloud, how the organization will allow authorization and what the user experience is going to be.
 Make sure to answer the following questions:

 - Will your organization be using federation, standard authentication or both?
 - Is federation a requirement?
 Because of the following: